splawskip/SummarAIze/README.md

 🔗 Universal Compatibility: SummarAIze supports a wide range of articles from news websites, blogs, research papers, and more.
 Just paste the link, and let us do the rest.

 📱 Mobile and Desktop: Access SummarAIze on your favorite devices, so you're always just a click away from smarter reading.

+🌎 Language Diversity: Article summaries can be generated in you preferred language.

 Don't waste any more time reading lengthy articles.
 SummarAIze does the hard work for you, delivering the essence of articles right at your fingertips.